Greetings from Jerusalem Avenue: Critical reception

-Greetings from Jerusalem Avenues attracted media attention before it was even installed.
+Greetings from Jerusalem Avenue attracted media attention before it was even installed.
 The earliest articles date back to 2001.
 Once the installation was unveiled, it received immediate attention from the Polish and foreign press.
 By 2003, numerous articles had been published, including in Süddeutsche Zeitung, the Los Angeles Times, the Polish edition of Newsweek, and Gazeta Wyborcza, a major Polish newspaper.
 The coverage focused on the political transformation in Poland, accession to the EU, and the country’s economic development.
 The Newsweek issue featured an image of Lech Walesa and the Solidarity movement logo in front of the tree.

 Both Rajkowska and the general public have linked the tree to the idiomatic Polish expression "palma odbija" (literally: "the palm tree sprouts/bounces back"), used to describe crazy or extravagant behaviour or indicate something unthinkable, beyond one's ken, or simply something idiotic.
 Early publications also emphasised the carnivalesque character of the palm tree and described it as an exotic and playful symbol of the new Poland: a young capitalist country with big hopes in a unified Europe.
 The original context of the Polish-Jewish connections was almost completely lost.

 Greetings from Jerusalem Avenue has received relatively little attention in academic circles.
 The first critical text was published six years after the project was completed, yet despite becoming one of the most recognizable sights in Warsaw, scholarship addressing the circumstances or impact of the installation has been scarce.
 Authors have analysed the installation in the context of colonialism and postcolonialism, Polish-Jewish history, memory after the Holocaust, the Polish-Jewish-Palestinian geopolitical triangle, and the emigration of the Jews from Poland to the United States.